Analyzing the battery lifetime of a remote pain monitoring system#

 You cited your references inline and citations are clickable.

-Ideally, the reader should be able to access your reference by clicking a link right after your claim.
+The reader should be able to access your reference by clicking a link right after your claim.
 This makes fact-checking by the reader much easier.

 Using formulas